vkmithun05/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    ![In this screenshot, the various containers information is shown.](media/monitor_1.png "View containers data")

 5. Now filter by container name and search for the **web** containers, you will see all the containers created in the Kubernetes cluster with the pod names.
-You can compare the names with those in the Kubernetes dashboard.

    ![In this screenshot, the containers are filtered by container named web.](media/monitor_3.png "Filter data by container and web")